Aashim-Limbu/Implementation_Tornado_cash/contracts/README.md

 - We need to check whether the commitment is present in Merkle Tree itself.
 Inputs to our proof ->
     - Proposed Root
     - Merkle Root
+- Check the nullifier matches the public nullifier hash.